softwaredeveloper/MAGENTO/README.txt

     Netherlands.
 This plugin uses the Copernica REST API to create and update Copernica profiles when events occur (orders, add-to-basket, etc).
 There is no public source repository (like on GitHub) for this plugin.
+This is a different plugin than the one you're now looking at!

-    The other plugin available on MagentoConnect is the brand new plugin developed by Copernica.
+    The other plugin available on MagentoConnect is the brand new plugin developed by Copernica - and this is the one that you're now looking at.
 This plugin uses a custom-for-Magento API to communicate between Copernica and Magento.
 At this point in time, this plugin is still in development and can not yet be used in production.
 The latest version of the source code for this new plugin can be found on Github:

         https://github.com/CopernicaMarketingSoftware/MAGENTO

 * On GitHub

-    The new plugin developed by Copernica (mentioned above) can also be found on GitHub.
-On GitHub you have always access to the bleeding edge, latest version of the plugin.
+    This plugin can also be found on GitHub.
+If you download the plugin from Magento and not from Github, you get the bleeding edge, latest version of the plugin.

         https://github.com/CopernicaMarketingSoftware/MAGENTO